TosbackCgusBridge-Bot/CGUs-versions/Reddit/Privacy Policy.md

 Reddit Will Not Disclose Your Information Unless Required by Law

-15 We may disclose – or preserve for future disclosure – your information if we believe, after due consideration, that doing so is reasonably necessary to comply with a law, regulation, or legal request.
-If we are going to release your information, we will do our best to provide you with notice in advance via reddit's private messaging system unless we are prohibited by court order from doing so.
+15 We may disclose – or preserve for future disclosure – your information if we believe, after due consideration, that doing so is reasonably necessary to comply with a law, regulation, or valid legal process.
+If we are going to release your information, we will do our best to provide you with notice in advance via reddit's private messaging system unless we are prohibited by court order from doing so (e.g., an order under 18 U.S.C. § 2705(b)).

 Your Information May Be Disclosed By Us In An Emergency or to Keep our Services Running